Shokodev/workify/README.md

  On the target machine install:
  1. Node https://nodejs.org/en/
  2. Mongodb https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/
+ 3. Clone this repo or latest realeas to a dev machine(with node installed)
+ 4. Do the Project setup:
+    # Install depencies backend  @ `/ ` with:
+    ```
+    npm install
+    ```
+    # Install depencies frontend @ `/client` with:
+    ```
+    npm install
+    ```
+    ### Compile frontend in backend `public` folder @ `/client` with:
+    ```
+    npm run build
+    ```
+  5. Copy all files except the client folder to the offline target machine.
+Since you have to copy the node modules we suggest you to zip the files but its up to you.
- 3. Copy the latest release of this repo to machine and unzip it @ any directory
+  6. On the target machine you can unzip the files in any directory

-    Please consider that the node modules has to be included if the target machine is offline!

 ### ENV Settings
- 1. Navigate to the unzippet repo and edit the .env-sample.txt
+ 1. Navigate to the unzippet project and edit the .env-sample.txt

   ```
   NODE_ENV=production (dev or production)